現在、このページは英語版のみです。

 AI laws and compliance requirements

-New Relic’s AI teams at New Relic are acutely aware of the growing number of AI laws and compliance challenges.
+New Relic’s AI teams are acutely aware of the growing number of AI laws and compliance challenges.
 New Relic AI helps make observability more accessible to users outside of the traditional DevSecOps roles, which lowers the barrier for compliance teams to utilize the same tools that DevSecOps team members use to monitor their tech stack for the purposes of complying with requirements like Article 12 recording-keeping of the EU AI Act.

 Innovations in the AI space continue to grow, with cutting-edge models like GPT-4o and GTP-4 Turbo, which can explain what’s happening in an image.
 As new AI innovations continue to be developed by leading companies like OpenAI, Anthropic, Google, and Meta, the use cases where these AI innovations can be used in areas like healthcare, manufacturing, security, marketing, transportation, retail, and finance also grows.